Internet Banking Agreement and Electronic Funds Transfer Agreement and Disclosure

 - You may make a loan payment by transferring money from a deposit account to that loan account.
 If you transfer the funds online before 3:00PM, it will be posted with that effective date.

-- If you have a home equity line of credit with First Shore Federal, you may access these funds by transferring money from your line of credit to a deposit account at First Shore Federal.
+- If you have a home equity line of credit or a share loan line of credit with First Shore Federal, you may access these funds by transferring money from your line of credit to a deposit account at First Shore Federal.
 Any transfer from a line of credit for less than $500 is subject to a service fee.
-Please see your Home Equity Loan Note, Advances of Funds section, for the amount.
+Please see your Home Equity Loan or Share Loan Line of Credit Note, Advances of Funds section, for the amount.

 - eStatements are available for all eligible accounts for which you, during enrollment, elect to receive account statements via electronic delivery within Internet Banking.
 Your statements will be available for up to 18 months beginning after enrollment.